emard/wifi_jtag/README.md

 # Reliability

 Firmware is useable but not completely stable.
+After one JTAG TCP connection, it is good to wait few seconds for the sockets to close properly before next connection.
-It may sometimes stop working when just connected to WIFI access point even if JTAG is not used.
+It may sometimes stop responding when just connected to WIFI access point even if JTAG is not used.
 We recommend to power it on just before use.